graysonLL/BookIT/README.md

 In order to run the java system:
 Ensure that the file "mysql-connector-j-8.3.0.jar" is downloaded in the folder.
 Add the "mysql-connector-j-8.3.0.jar" file as a dependency within the project structure.
-In some cases, this would require you to move the jar file into another directory and manually adding it as a dependency in the project structure yourself.
+In some cases, this would require you to move the jar file into another directory and to manually add it as a dependency in the project structure yourself.
 Remember to also run XAMPP and import the SQL file provided.